-Approximately 75 full-time faculty and more than 150 adjunct faculty members constitute the group of dedicated educators who embody Woodbury

-University's academic mission through their intellectual pursuits, scholarly inquiries, creative works, and professional expertise.
-Their academic endeavors specifically instruction and curriculum design-along with their professional practices in their respective fields, shape the educational experiences of the University's students.
-The teaching, mentoring, and advising that our faculty provides to students helps pave the way for our graduates to not only succeed professionally, but also become lifelong learners.
-Ultimately, our faculty members honor the charge to "transform students into innovative professionals who will contribute responsibly to the global community," and they accomplish this by embedding the University's four Strategic Principles-design thinking, transdisciplinarity, civic engagement, and entrepreneurship-into each student's educational experience.
+Approximately 70 full-time and more than 170 adjunct faculty members constitute the dedicated group of educators who embody Woodbury University's academic mission through intellectual pursuits, scholarly inquiries, creative works, and professional expertise.
+Their academic endeavors-specifically instruction and curriculum design-along with their professional practices, shape our students' educational experiences.
+The teaching, mentoring, and advising that our faculty members provide help pave the way for our graduates to not only succeed professionally, but also become lifelong learners.
+Ultimately, our instructors honor the charge to "transform students into innovative professionals who will contribute responsibly to the global community," accomplishing this by embedding the University's four Strategic Principles-design thinking, transdisciplinarity, civic engagement, and entrepreneurship-into each student's educational experience.